aayushmau5/blog-api/README.md

 - DELETE `/blogs/blog/:blogId/comment/:commentId` - Deleting a specific comment, requires authentication and only on signed in user's blog comments.

-- Added support for pagination as well, You could do `/blogs?page=1&data=1` where `page` is the page number and `data` is the number of data you want to get per page.
+- Added support for pagination as well, You could do `/blogs?page=1&data=1` where `page` is the page number and `data` is the number of blogs you want to get per page.

 - Pagination is supported in `/blogs` and `/user/:userId` routes.